corrode/corrode.github.io/content/workshops/write-yourself-a-shell-in-rust/index.md

 * Navigating the Rust standard library
 * Object-oriented vs functional programming in Rust

-## Schedule

-The workshop is split up into two half-day sessions.
-We will meet on two consecutive days for four hours each.
-The workshop will be held in English.
-We limit the number of participants to 10 to ensure that everyone gets the attention they need.

-Once you sign up, we will reach out to you to send you the details.

-## Prerequisites

-* Basic knowledge of programming
-* Basic knowledge of the command line
-* Basic knowledge of Git

-## What You'll Need

-* A computer with a stable internet connection
-* A code editor of your choice
-* A terminal

-## Course Material

-* Slides
-* Exercises
-* Test Suite
-* Chat Channel
-* Recording

 ## How is the workshop structured?

 The workshop is split up into blocks of 45 minutes.
 Each block consists of a